 We headed towards Lake Balinsasayao.
 Being one of the major tourist attractions in the Dumaguete, Lake Balinsasayao is a protected Natural Park, home to an expansive ecosystem and great biodiversity.

 The lakes are two small but deep crater freshwater lakes rising 1000 feet above sea level and separated by a narrow mountain ridge, situated in a hollow between four mountains, Mount Mahungot to the south, Mount Kalbasan to the north, Mount Balinsasayao to the east and Mount Guidabon to the west.

-The Twin Lakes are separated by a narrow ridge with no visible outlets to the sea.
+The Twin Lakes show no visible outlets to the sea.
 Lake Balinsasayao lies to the northwest of the ridge and Lake Danao to the southeast.
-Due to the limited time we have we were not able to really explore Lake Danao, instead we just content ourselves enjoying Lake Balinsasayao.
+Due to the limited time we have, we were not able to really explore Lake Danao, instead we just content ourselves enjoying Lake Balinsasayao.
 The lake seemed to me to be mystical.
 It looked green and seemed to be very deep.
 But I still opted to swim for a few minutes.
 I have spotted some visitors doing fishing and boating.
 The lake is teeming with fish making it an ideal fishing ground.
-Some of my friends went trekking , but I didn’t go with them as I love more the water.
+Some of my friends went trekking, but I didn’t go with them as I love more the water.
 We went kayaking after a while.

 How to get to the Twin Lakes

 If you are traveling from Dumaguete City, the town of Sibulan is 6 kilometers away and about 20 minutes road travel time.
 From a certain point, you head up to the mountains, a steep and winding path, until you reach the area for disembarking.
 Finally, you make a short descent to the lake by way of a man-made stairway made from flat stones.
 The majestic and serene lake slowly unfolds before your eyes as with the silhouette of the mountains behind it.